alces-flight/concertim-openstack-docs/concertim-install.md

 ## User accounts and projects

-Concertim UI `0.1.2` ships with three accounts by default, `admin`, `operator_one` and `operator_two`.
-In each case, the password is the same as the username.
-Additional non-admin accounts can be created from the Concertim UI.
+Concertim UI `0.1.3` ships with a single admin account by default, namely `admin`, the password is the same as the username.

-Each OpenStack project that should be managed by Concertim should have a different Concertim account created for it.
-The account should be configured with the OpenStack project ID via the "Account Details" page on the Concertim UI.
-Settting a project ID is not available for the admin user.
+Each OpenStack project to be managed by Concertim should have a different non-admin Concertim account created and configured for it.
+Non-admin accounts can be created from the Concertim UI.
+Once the account has been created, its OpenStack project ID can be set via the "Account Details" page in the Concertim UI.
+Setting a project ID is not available for the admin user.

 When an account is configured with a project ID, racks and devices will be automatically populated by Concertim OpenStack service with the instances it finds for that project ID.